 “From the shop with the picture of the pied bull?” arrkst I, scarce able to believe mine ears, but knowing they’d took a book from there before.

-“The shop with a picture of a parrot,” sayt she, hawtie.
+“From the shop with a picture of a parrot,” sayt she, hawtie.
 “You find fault in that?”

 “Then come to Paws’ yard on the morrow,” sayt she.